-- AccessComputing Alliance: AccessComputing activities help students with disabilities reach critical junctures on a path toward college studies and careers in computing fields.
+- AccessComputing Alliance: AccessComputing activities help students with disabilities reach critical junctures on a path toward college studies and careers in computing.
 Most efforts of AccessComputing serve individuals with a wide variety of disabilities; some activities are specially designed for individuals who are deaf or hard of hearing.

-- Our Professional Master's Program, geared for fully employed professionals in the state's burgeoning information technology industry, enrolls roughly 150 students and graduates roughly 50 students annually.
-Internet-based distance learning is used extensively.
+- Our Professional Master's Program, which serves professionals in Washington's information technology industry, enrolls approximately 150 students and graduates 50 students annually.
+The program makes extensive use of Internet-based distance learning to meet the needs of working professionals.

-- Working with UW Professional and Continuing Education, we offer multi-course Certificate Programs in C Programming, C++ Programming, Client/Server Management, Data Communications, Managing Network Operations, Multimedia, Software Engineering, Software Product Management, and other specializations.
-In 2010, more than 1,000 students participated in more than 3 dozen different certificate programs, generating more than 3,000 course enrollments.
+- Working with UW Professional and Continuing Education, we offer Certificate Programs in a variety of specializations, including C and C++ Programming, Client/Server Management, Data Communications, Multimedia, Software Engineering and Product Management, Data Science, and others.

-- We work closely with Washington's community and technical colleges and develop online course materials, course equivalency certification, email bboards to foster interaction, and transfer information.
+- We work closely with Washington's community and technical colleges and develop online course materials, course equivalency certification, email boards to foster interaction, and transfer information.